Posts

 4. By Behavior

-- Variable Costs: These change in direct proportion to production volume.
-Examples include raw materials and direct labor.
+• Variable Costs: Change in direct proportion to production

 5. By Relationship to Production Process

-- Batch Cost: The cost of producing a group of similar items together.
+• Batch Cost: Cost for producing groups of similar items

 Presentation and Disclosure